rchui/laminar/docs/index.md

 >>> 2 "a"
 ```

+`laminar` will infer that an attribute is not sharded and supply that value to each `ForEach` task.

 ## Grid Search

-`laminar` will infer that an attribute is not sharded and supply that value to each `ForEach` task.
-Notice that `ForEach` can handle arbitrary numbers of `Parameter` inputs.
+`ForEach` can handle arbitrary numbers of `Parameter` inputs.
 When provided with more than one `Parameter`, `ForEach` will create a task for each permutation of the `ForEach` parameters.

 ```python
 # main.py